zachpmanson/notes/notes/Projects/The Fleet.md

 Since its NixOS, the agents can run `nix shell -p <package>` to ephemerally install any package they desire without the need to worry about global machine state.
 All my projects have nix flake dev shell definitions, so the agents have exactly the correct environment for every project.
 Managing this without dev shells would be untenable.
 I do have some standard tools installed globally for them like `curl`, `gh` CLI, a mail and calendar CLI called `docket`.

-The agents default directory is has a wiki about me, my projects, the infrastructure that it has access to and whatever else it thinks is worth committing to long term memory.
+The agents default directory is has a wiki about me, my projects, the infrastructure that they have access to and whatever else they think is worth committing to long term memory.
 They manage this, not me.

 The [[Linux]] [[Unix Files#File Permissions|permission model]] is what I use to prevent the models from accessing things that they shouldn't.
 The agents have access to a few sysadmin scripts, such as `deploy-service` which lets them deploy a whitelisted set of services that run on `systemd` on the machine (`git pull` latest nix config to `/tmp` dir, `nix flake update <service>`, and rebuild).
 Since it's nix, if one of the flake updates goes wrong, the build either fails or is trivially reverted by me.
 Another service is `persona-ctl` which provisions XMPP accounts and lets agents spawn/kill other agents.